Woodridge High School

 Woodridge High School is a public high school in Cuyahoga Falls, Ohio, United States.
-It is the only high school in the Woodridge Local School District.
-The district serves Peninsula, northern Cuyahoga Falls, most of Boston Township, and a small portion of northwest Akron.
+It is the only high school in the Woodridge Local School District and serves students in grades nine through twelve.
+The district serves Peninsula, northern Cuyahoga Falls, most of Boston Township, part of Boston Heights, and small portions of northwest Akron and eastern Richfield Township.
+Athletic teams are known as the Bulldogs and the school colors are maroon, gray, and white.
+Woodridge competes in the Ohio High School Athletic Association (OHSAA) as a member of the Metro Athletic Conference.

 The high school is also part of the Six District Educational Compact, a joint program of six area school districts (Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge and Woodridge) to share access to each of their vocational training facilities and career resources.

+History

+Woodridge High School was established January 29, 1962.
+It was built as a replacement for the old Boston High School in Peninsula as part of the merger agreement between the Boston Local and Northampton Local School Districts in 1958.
+Voters approved the bond issue for the high school in May 1959 and construction began in early 1961.
+Hundreds of Boston High School students petitioned the school board to retain the Boston High School name just prior to the opening of Woodridge, but the board ultimately decided to use the Woodridge name.
+The use of "Bulldogs" for the athletic teams is a holdover from Boston High, however.